Recent Department News

 August 2011: Alumnus Aaron Agostini (MS 2011) has been awarded na Achievement Rewards for College Scientists (ARCS) Fellowship to support his Ph.D. studies in the Department of Plant Pathology at Washington State University.

 May 2011: Alumnus Caden Hare (MS 2010) has won The Green Award, a $25,000 prize to continue his work on the Fuel from Aquatic Biomass Project.

-The overall mission of our undergraduate and graduate programs is to educate the next generation of scholars, professionals and citizens so that they are prepared to meet the biological, environmental and technological challenges of the future.
+Mission: The overall mission of our undergraduate and graduate programs is to educate the next generation of scholars, professionals and citizens so that they are prepared to meet the biological, environmental and technological challenges of the future.

-We invite you to explore the many facets of our department presented in this web page.
 Please feel free to contact any of the department faculty or staff if you have questions about our programs.